 What Is Hidradenitis Suppurativa?

-The sweat glands that cause you problems are called apocrine glands.
-They're located where you have hair, such as under your arms, in the groin, and between the buttocks.
+Most experts think they’re caused by blockages in the hair roots.
+They usually happen in areas where you have hair, such as under your arms, in the groin, and between the buttocks.
 But you can also get outbreaks in places where your skin rubs together, such as between your thighs or, for women, under the breasts.